 This course focuses upon the representative plays and poetry that best illustrate Shakespeare's development as an artist.
 Plays will be selected from among the histories, comedies, tragedies, and romances.
 Poetry will be represented by selected sonnets.
-Offered in alternate years.
 Prerequisite: ENG 102